sbtrn-devil/crtk/docs/api.md

 }
 ```

 In any outcome, `CheckpointResult` collects errors and results of the involved awaitables.
 An error of awaiting on the checkpoint itself is scored when at least one of the awaitables ends with an error.
-Note that checkpoint allows some behaviour of the checkpoint in this case is configurable (see `.stopOnFirstError` and `.cancelOnFailure`).
+Note that some behaviour of the checkpoint in this case is configurable (see `.stopOnFirstError`).

 ### .cancel([cancelMsg]): _method_

 - `cancelMsg`: _any_ - optional cancel message

 Cancels the checkpoint.
 All pending `Awaitable`-s which are `Cancellable`-s are canceled as well, with the given cancel message.

+Note that calling `.cancel` even after checkpoint has finished is meaningful in `.stopOnFirstError` mode or for `.anyOf` checkpoint type.

 ### .stopOnFirstError(yes): _method: 'CheckpointInstance'_